Tonsillitis Treatment, Causes, Symptoms and Self Care Explained

 Signs and Symptoms of Tonsillitis

-Tonsillitis can appear suddenly or develop gradually.
-Symptoms can vary depending on the cause, but typically include:
+Tonsillitis can develop quickly or slowly.
+Symptoms can vary depending on the etiology, however they typically include:

 - Painful swallowing (odynophagia)